chetstone/react-native-router-flux/README.md

 ## Getting started
 1. `npm install react-native-router-flux --save`
-2. In top-level index.js:
+2. At the top level in `index.ios.js` or `index.android.js`:
+    * Start with a Router component.
+Its children can be Route, Schema or Router (for nested routers).
-    * Define Route for each app screen.
-Its 'type' attribute is 'push' by default, but you also could define 'replace', so navigator will replace current route with new route.
+    * Define a Route for each app screen.
+Its `type` attribute is `push` by default, but you also could use `replace`, so the navigator will replace the current route with the new route.
+The `switch` type is used tab screens.
-    'switch' type represents tab screen. 'component' attribute is React component class which will be created for this route and all route attributes will be passed to it.
-Instead of defining 'component' class you could define any child (one) you want to be used for that route (even one more Router)
-'wrapRouter' - adds Router child for this Route (so defines own navigator for the route). 'name' is unique name of Route.
-All other attributes will be passed to scene class.
+    * See below for list of props (required and optional)

-    * If some your Routes have common attributes, you may define Schema element and just use 'schema' attribute for 'route'
+    * If some of your Routes have common properties, you may define a Schema element and refer to it using the `schema` prop in your Route specifications.
-3. In any app screen:
+3. In any screen in your app:
     * var {Actions} = require('react-native-router-flux');
-    * Actions.ACTION_NAME(PARAMS) will call appropriate action and params will be passed to the route
+    * Actions.ACTION_NAME(PARAMS) will call the appropriate action and optional params will be passed to the route.
+    * ACTION_NAME can be `pop`, or simply the name of a Route, as in `Actions.login`
+    * PARAMS is a single object whose properties will be passed as props to the Route (???
+Doesn't seem to work in Example)

+## Props of router components:

+### Router

+* showNavigationBar (optional)
+:    `true` or `false`

+* hideNavBar (optional, deprecated)
+:    inverse of showNavigationBar

+* initialRoutes (optional)
+:    array of Route names used to initialize the route stack. e.g., `['login', 'launch']`.
+Defaults to a single element, the name of the first child Route, unless one of the Route children defines an `initial={true}` prop.

+* footer (optional)
+:     a component to be used as the footer on all routes within the router.
+Typically used as a Tab bar.

+* header (optional)
+:     a component to be used as the header on all routes within the router.
+Typically used as a custom navigation bar.

+* navigationBarStyle (optional)
+:     passed on to exNavigator to style the navigation bar.

+* other
+:     any other props are passed on to the header, footer and exNavigator

+### Route

+* name (required)
+:  name of the route, which must be unique across all nested routers.
+Used as the Action name.

+* component (optional)
+: the React component class which will be created for this route.
+All route attributes will be passed to it.
+Instead of defining a `component` you can alternatively define a single child of the route.
+This child could possibly be a nested Router.

+* wrapRouter
+: adds a Router child for this Route (and thus defines a nested navigator for the route).

+* other
+: all other props will be passed to the scene class